Apple Cider Vinegar is known as the” Miracle Cure.”

 Scientists have identified as many as 90 different substances in this beautiful drink.

 Scrap apple cider vinegar is inexpensive, healthy, and cool to do with your kids.
 I enjoy reading about the health benefits, particularly the claims that apple cider vinegar can help with allergies and asthma suffering.

 You Can Have Your Apples and Drink Them Too!

 I have researched several recipes and decided a simple scrap vinegar would be a perfect starter.

-Scrap apple cider is exactly what it implies.
-You can use any portion of a scrap of the apple to include peel or core and use the inside portion of the apple for pies or sauces.
+Scrap apple cider is precisely what it implies.
+You can use any portion of a scrap of the apple, including peel or core, and use the inside portion of the apple for pies or sauces.

 Apple Scrap Vinegar

 The recipe was altered from the healthy eating site

 - Mason jars of any size, depending on how much you want to make